abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

     The objectives of the RL are to

-      * model and solve generic vehicle routing problems out of the box;
+      * model and solve generic routing problems out of the box;
-      * provide modelling and solving blocks;
+      * provide modelling and solving blocks that can easily be reused;
       * make simple models simple to model;
       * allow extensibility.

+    In short, we provide specialized primitives you can assemble et customize to your needs.

 Out of the box models
 ^^^^^^^^^^^^^^^^^^^^^^^

 ..  only:: draft

+    [TO BE WRITTEN]

     which lets you model a wide range of vehicle routing problems from the Traveling Salesman Problem (and its